LAW ENFORCEMENT BUREAU CAREERS

 During the application process, the Division of Human Resources will review all applications received with a member of the Sheriff's Office.
 This review will ensure all necessary qualifications and information is documented on the application.
 The Division of Human Resources may notify you if you are rejected for not meeting the necessary qualifications to continue the application process, including reason(s) for the rejection.

 Part of the pre-employment evaluation includes a competitive Physical Agility Test.
-Testing consists of 5 individual parts, ensuring all applicants are physically fit for employment consideration.
+Testing consists of four individual parts, ensuring all applicants are physically fit for employment consideration.
 Applicants must pass all segments of this testing to be considered for employment.
-The test consists of sit-ups, push-ups, a vertical jump, a 300 meter dash, and a mile-and-a-half run, in that order.
+The test consists of sit-ups, push-ups, a 300-meter dash, and a 1.5 mile run in that order.
+Required repetitions/ times are included in the chart below.

-From the prone position, place your hands palms down under your shoulders, push your body upward until arms are straight, do not lock elbows.
-From this position, when told to start you will lower your body until your chest touches your partner’s fist, keeping your back straight at all times.
-The rest position is in the up position only.
-This test measures muscular endurance for use of force, lifting/carrying persons, and restraining struggling individuals.
+From the prone position, place hands palms down slightly wider than shoulder width apart with fingers pointing forward.
+Push your body upward until arms are straight, do not lock elbows!
+From this position when told to start, you will lower your body until your chest touches your partner’s fist, keeping your back straight at all times.
+The rest position is in the up position only!
+This test measures muscular endurance.
+(Upper Body).

 300 Meter Dash